Uniform Fourier restriction for convex curves: Compact convex curves

-Moreover, by Theorem~\ref{thm:derivative_increasing}, the function of bounded variation $\theta_r - \theta_l$ admits a derivative $m$-almost everywhere.
-By Lemma~\ref{thm:coincidence}, the function is positive everywhere and zero $m$-almost everywhere, hence its derivative is zero $m$-almost everywhere, and the functions $\theta'_l, \theta'_r$ coincide $m$-almost everywhere.
+Moreover, by Lemma~\ref{thm:increasing}, the function $\theta_r - \theta_l$ is positive everywhere.
+By Lemma~\ref{thm:coincidence}, it has bounded variation and it is zero $m$-almost everywhere.
+By Theorem~\ref{thm:derivative_increasing}, it admits a derivative $m$-almost everywhere, hence the derivative is zero $m$-almost everywhere.
+Therefore, the functions $\theta'_l$ and $\theta'_r$ coincide $m$-almost everywhere.